Metacognitive Training for Depression (D-MCT) (Farsi)

 Jelinek, L., Otte, C., Arlt, S., & Hauschildt, M. (2013).
 Denkverzerrungen erkennen und korrigieren: Eine Machbarkeitsstudie zum Metakognitiven Training bei Depressionen (D-MKT).
 [Identifying and correcting cognitive biases: a pilot study on the Metacognitive Training for Depression (D-MCT)].
 Zeitschrift für Psychiatrie, Psychologie und Psychotherapie, 61, 1–8.

 Jelinek, L., Van Quaquebeke, N., & Moritz, S. (2017b).
 Cognitive and metacognitive mechanisms of change in Metacognitive Training for Depression.
 Scientific Reports, 7, 3449.

 Help us to help others!

 In view of the challenging financial situation of many psychiatric hospitals, it is our goal to provide metacognitive training for depression (D-MCT) free of charge.
 Your donation is essential to our work and will help to improve the lives of many individuals suffering from depression.
 We would be very grateful if you would support D-MCT by donating to our program.

-All donations will be used to support the further development of the D-MCT (future tasks: translation of modules into other languages, creating new graphics, hiring of students to perform D-MCT in institutions).
+All donations will be used to support the further development of the D-MCT (future tasks: translation of modules into other languages, creating new graphics, hiring students to conduct D-MCT groups in clinics).
 Upon request, we will send you a receipt for your donation (please send an email to Steffen Moritz (email@example.com) and include your mail address).
 Please inquire about different possibilities for sponsorships.
-Donations may be made to the following account: